 Hire Different Skill Sets

 For many startups, the major temptation is to hire individuals with the same background education, interests and experience as the current staff.
 Of course, this is a safer choice, but it can easily lead to a single dimensional work area where all staff members approach problems the same way.
 Bringing in employees with different skill sets and experience to your business will help you create a dynamic working culture.
+Evaluations help determine candidates aptitudes.
+Using a numerical ability test for recruitment also hones in on potential skill fits.

 Invite Hires to be Part of Your Team